Using pyseobnr

 freqs = hpf.deltaF*np.arange(hpf.data.length)

-The notebooks below give several examples on how to use pyseobnr
+The notebooks below give several examples on how to use pyseobnr with different

 models: